\(\newcommand{\textesh}{∫}\) \(\newcommand{\ensuremath}{}\)

 2-faces: a function \(\mathsf{v_2}\) on 2-faces, sending \(\{a, b, c\}\mapsto \ensuremath{\mathsf{refl}}_a = \mathsf{v_1}(\{a, b\})\cdot \mathsf{v_1}(\{b, c\})\cdot \mathsf{v_1}(\{a, c\})^{-1}\).

 We will assume there is a formal theory of such HITs, and that at least up to dimension 2 there are no obstructions to simply copying over the combinatorial data to the HIT constructors.
+We will further assume that taking the link of a point (Definition 5) can be imported verbatim to the HIT context without difficulty.
 For recent work on HITs see for example David Wärn’s discussion of pushouts (Wärn, 2024).

 We’re making the distinction between \(\mathcal{H}\) and \(\mathcal{R}\) because we will mostly study functions and phenomena on \(\mathcal{H}(M)\) for some simplicial complex \(M\).